top of page

 Our Mission

-The Yancey History Association’s mission is to preserve, protect, and display our culture, history, and heritage through archival collections, promotion of education, oral history, genealogical record,s and living history.
+The Yancey History Association’s mission is to preserve, protect, and display the culture, history, and heritage of this area with archival collections, oral and written histories and genealogical records.

 Our Team